The Debriefing of Doctor Hiroko

 The shuttle launches with:

 During the approach, the shuttle provides details of the psionically active device which Rhoane is very much interested in turning off – JB3 dispatches one of the drones to cut it free of its tether and haul it back aboard the Hamilton O. Smith_.
 A cursory examination reveals that it has a buckyball shell over a shock harness, with a rudimentary life-support apparatus roughly the size of a human head at the core.
-Delivering the device to medical (where Rhoane has also gone to get something for his pounding headache), Dr. Everett establishes that yes, theis a brain in a jar.
+Delivering the device to medical (where Rhoane has also gone to get something for his pounding headache), Dr. Everett establishes that yes, the _Content Not Found: screamer is a brain in a jar.
 Specifically, a human brain suspended in a nutrient fluid which is commonly used in a number of dubious (and some outright illegal) scientific practices revolving around cerebral research and modification.
 Rhoane wants it destroyed, while Everett refuses on the grounds that it is a human being, albeit one that has been extensively modified to emit a continual psionic scream.

 Meanwhile, the boarding party has successfully docked and encounters no resistance to moving into the ship’s central structure.
 Wats notices some disturbing readings coming from the ship’s engines – a gradual increase of power which, with the reactor shielding damaged as it is, will kill every living thing in the vicinity once it reaches a lethal output.
 Wats and Bishop are sent to lock down engineering while the rest of the team moves to take the bridge.